Note from the author: We recently updated this post to include some new content.

 If you’re looking for a useful open source tool for Linux, you should consider Remmina.
 What’s more, Ubuntu comes pre-installed.

-Switching gears to Mac OS X, another good one to check out would be CoRD.
-Like Remmina, it's free and open source but also does a pretty good job at allowing you to view each session in its own window.
-Alternatively, you can view all sessions in the one window, saving space and allowing you to scale up or down according to what is required.
+Switching gears to Mac OS X, another good one to check is CoRD.
+Like Remmina, it’s free and open source but also does a pretty good job of letting you view each session in its own window.
+Alternatively, you can view all sessions in the one window, saving space and allowing you to scale up or down according to what’s required.

 Devolutions Remote Desktop Manager is designed to centralize all your connections and credentials.
 It handles High DPI better than vanilla RDP or mRemoteNG and comes in two flavours, Free and Enterprise.
-Free limits the amount of information that can be shared between users while Enterprise unlocks features such as user permissions, roles, advanced logging and more.
+Free limits the amount of information that can be shared between users while Enterprise unlocks features for user permissions, roles, advanced logging, and more.